ashedow/helpers/docs/DBs/BigData/AirFlow/README.md

 **Airflow’s primary responsibilities are:**
-* Task scheduling and triggering, including error handling and logging of what happened.
+* Task *scheduling and triggering*, including error handling and logging of what happened.
 Managing the resources necessary to run these tasks.
 Resources can range from one server to entire clusters.
 When a task is due to be run, Airflow decides when and how to run it depending on the resources available.
-* Providing a structured way for defining a sequence of tasks (they are just objects in Python).
+* *Providing a structured way for defining a sequence of tasks* (they are just objects in Python).
-* Setting and storing variables and external connection configurations to be referenced by tasks.
+* *Setting and storing variables and external connection configurations* to be referenced by tasks.
 This helps manage the databases and services tasks will need to talk to.

 Now, you are ready to go to official documentation and read the first pages from it.